-- Keep your presentation short, to the point, and filled with specific ideas related to the special circumstances of doing business in South Africa.
-Sometimes, the logistics and financing of the deal are more important to South Africans than the actual product or service that you are trying to sell.
+- Keep your presentation short, to the point, and filled with specific ideas related to the particular circumstances of doing business in South Africa.
+Sometimes, the logistics and financing of the deal are more relevant to South Africans than the actual product or service that you are trying to sell.

 - Generally, South Africans don't like to admit that they don't know an answer.
 A lot of this tendency has to do with the tradition of hospitality and the desire not to disappoint.
 Don’t push for an immediate answer, and the correct information will likely be provided to you in the very near future.